 Projects can be at any stage of the research pipeline for the given research question (data gathering, cleaning, management, analysis, visualization, interpretation, dissemination, preservation) and feature any type of data (e.g., numeric, text, image, audio, etc.).
 Prior projects have included, but are not limited to:

 Products from Start-Up Projects are exploratory in nature and additional work may be necessary for publication and production-ready products.
 Accepted projects will be scoped to include statements of work and project deliverables that can be successfully achieved within 8-12 weeks from the start of work.
 Examples of prior projects can be found on DataLab’s research project pages.

-Proposals will be evaluated and selected in late fall 2022, with initial scoping and planning meetings in December through January 2023.
-Project work will begin in either winter or spring 2023.
-Start-Up Projects selected to begin in spring 2023 will also leverage participation from student interns enrolled in our honors data science series.
+Proposals will be evaluated and selected in late Fall 2023, with initial scoping and planning meetings in December through January 2024.
+Project work will begin in either Winter or Spring 2024.
+Start-Up Projects selected to begin in Spring 2024 will also leverage participation from student interns enrolled in our honors data science series.

 WHAT RESEARCHERS RECEIVE AS PART OF THE AWARD

 - 20%+ time of dedicated DataLab staff data scientist time to work on the project;

 - Customized training opportunities for partnering groups on an as needed basis;